dojot/dojot-training/README.md

 sudo apt-get install curl
 ```

+If you use Postman, we have the collection and the environment used in this training available in the [`postman`](./postman) directory.

 ### JSON processor (command-line)

 Our suggestion is to use JQ with Curl.
 To install JQ: